YPYT/Terminal_App_todo_list/README.md

      $ bundle install
      ```

 - ### **How to use this app**
    This application use terminal command line arguments to make a todo list.
-   Move to "Todo_list" directory.
+   Move to "Terminal_App_todo_list" directory.
    Then execute :
    ```
-   ruby $ main.rb "your first task here" "your second task here" "your third task here"
+   $ ruby main.rb "your first task here" "your second task here" "your third task here"
    ```
    You can add your task as many as you want, but there are some rules to write your tasks.
    - Put a downcase white space after main.rb